vietfood/cs4all-vn/inference.md

 where the attention component (left) is never compute-bound, and thus doesn't need a FLOPs roofline.
 These are fairly useful for back-of-the-envelope calculations, e.g.

-<b markdown=1 style="color: #57cf57;">Pop Quiz:</b> Assume we want to sample a batch of 4 tokens from a 30B parameter dense model on TPU v5e 4x4 slice in int8 with bf16 FLOPs, 8192 context and 100 kB / token KV caches.
+<b markdown=1 style="color: #57cf57;">Pop Quiz:</b> Assume we want to take a generate step with a batch size of 4 tokens from a 30B parameter dense model on TPU v5e 4x4 slice in int8 with bf16 FLOPs, 8192 context and 100 kB / token KV caches.
 What is a reasonable lower bound on the latency of this operation?
 What if we wanted to sample a batch of 256 tokens?

 {% details Click here for the answer. %}